gstripling/Generative_AI/SPL- Explore and Evaluate Model Garden/instructions/en.md

 ## Objectives

 In this lab, you learn how to:
-* Understand how Vertex AI as an AI/ML Platform
 * Explore Vertex AI Model Garden to find the appropriate model for your use case.
 * Incorporate Model Garden in your machine learning workflow
 * Navigate the Gen AI Studio user interface